gerencianet/gn-api-sdk-java/docs/NOTIFICATION.md

 {
 	public static void main(String[] args)
 	{
-		//get the token received by POST and set some variable with this value.
+		//get the token received by POST and set some variable with it's value.

 		HashMap<String, String> params = new HashMap<>();
 		params.put("token", token)